 Why not try kayak?
 When you make your way to the charming Huaypo lake, you will experience not the power of nature but its true beauty.
 Besides, there is a big chance of doing bird watching and also observing anglers in their daily routine.

-- Stop at Ccorao tourist market/ Pisaq ruins/ Pisaq market/ Ollantaytambo ruins/ Chinchero ruins – you might get a visit to the Inca Museum or Awanacancha if you are lucky.
+- Ccorao / Pisaq ruins/ Pisaq market/ Ollantaytambo ruins/ Chinchero ruins – you might get a visit to the Inca Museum or Awanacancha if you are lucky.
 This is an exceptionally long day and seeing 3 major Inca ruins, plus a lot of tourist markets can be quite overwhelming!
 On the other hand, you will get to see everything in one day!

 Both these standard tours of the Sacred Valley will offer a buffet lunch in the Sacred Valley, usually included in the price of the tour.

-Follow this link to check out our most popular sacred valley tour Whether you are a professional or just a passionate photographer, this trip will offer you the perfect context to capture the majestic essence of the amphitheaters at Moray and the fascinating Cusco salt flats “salineras” at Maras.
+Follow this link to check out our most popular sacred valley tour, the Maras Salineras & Moray one-day tour.
+Whether you are a professional or just a passionate photographer, this trip will offer you the perfect context to capture the majestic essence of the amphitheaters at Moray and the fascinating Cusco salt flats “salineras” at Maras.
 Get your camera or smartphone ready and wonder with unique sights after an easy hike through the Sacred Valley over pretty farmlands.

 Cusco Day Hikes